jackyzha0/blog/content/posts/collaborative-thinking.md

 **Acknowledgements**

 A big thank yu to [Anson](https://twitter.com/ansonyuu) for always being a sounding board for fresh dough (half-baked ideas would be too generous of a description for these).
+Thanks to [Anne](https://www.linkedin.com/in/anneguo3/) and [Joice](https://twitter.com/y1huen) for also giving feedback on rough drafts :))